mwender/redcastle-extras/README.md

  * @param      array  $atts {
  *   @type  bool   $remove_title TRUE removes the course title from the class title.
  *   @type  string $date_format  The PHP date format for the class date.
+ *   @type  string $title_format Specify the format of a class's title.
+Current options are "fulltitle", "dateonly", or empty for the default.
  * }
  *
  * @return     string  The HTML for the calendar of classes.